 II.
-KEY ISSUES FOR GUIDANCE BY THE TSCC
+KEY ISSUES FOR GUIDANCE BY THE SOM

-- 52. Endorsement for Aviation to be recognized as a new pillar within the CAREC transport and trade facilitation program.
+- 53. Full implementation of the TTFS 2020.
+To continue the sound implementation of the TTFS 2020, and as endorsed by all CAREC member countries at the 16th TSCC meeting in May 2017, the SOM is requested to support the following: - I. Full implementation of the CAREC Railway Strategy through continued support to the RWG activities including: (i) translation of the Strategy into national action plans; (ii) development of a study on corridor bottlenecks and gaps as an input into new investment plans; (iii) formalization of corridor teams; (iv) review and consideration of model agreements on topics such as tariffs, customer feedback, and cross-border processes; (v) preparation of case studies on information technology, unified bills, automatic management systems, and environmental issues; and (vi) creation of information exchange mechanisms for RWG members. - II.
+Enhancing transport facilitation by supporting full implementation of key international transport agreements such as TIR in CAREC countries, as well as the full operationalization of the QTTA. - III.
+Full implementation of the CAREC Road Safety Strategy and its results-based framework, especially by applying road safety audits for all CAREC road projects, supporting the development of national road safety strategies, conducting awareness raising campaigns, and continued knowledge sharing on topics relevant to road safety in CAREC countries. - IV.
+Further effort to support Road Asset Management by conceptualization of projects to improve RAMs and PBMC, and widening the coverage of RAMs to other sectors such as railways. - 54.
+Inclusion of Aviation to be recognized as a new pillar under the CAREC transport and trade facilitation program.
 The strategic location of Central Asia Regional Economic Cooperation (CAREC) countries means that the region holds the potential to serve as a hub for aviation, both in terms of passenger and freight transport.
 The land-locked nature of many CAREC countries also means that air transport represents an essential mode in regional and global connectivity.
-During the 15th CAREC Ministerial Conference, held in October 2016, Prime Minister Nawaz Sharif of Pakistan encouraged CAREC countries to work toward more regional integration in the aviation sector. - 53.
+During the 15th CAREC Ministerial Conference, held in October 2016, Prime Minister Nawaz Sharif of Pakistan encouraged CAREC countries to work toward more regional integration in the aviation sector. - 55.
 In support of the above, a Consultation Workshop titled "Toward Connected Skies: Scoping the Role of CAREC in Enhancing Regional Cooperation in Aviation" was held in Singapore on 6-7 April 2017.
-The participants proposed that aviation be recognized as a new pillar within the CAREC transport and trade facilitation program, and underlined that improvement of regional air connectivity should be addressed as a system that includes 3 main dimensions: (i) policy and regulations; (ii) infrastructure and equipment; and (ii) operations.3 - 54.
-The TSCC is requested to review the recommendations of the Aviation workshop for consideration and guidance.
+The participants proposed that aviation be recognized as a new pillar within the CAREC transport and trade facilitation program, and underlined that improvement of regional air connectivity should be addressed as a system that includes 3 main dimensions: (i) policy and regulations; (ii) infrastructure and equipment; and (ii) operations.3